marja-w/energy-forecast-benchmark/README.md

 ## Overview

 This project implements and evaluates multiple deep learning models for energy consumption forecasting, with a focus on building-level energy prediction.
-The project leverages time series data with weather features, building characteristics, and temporal patterns to predict energy consumption at different horizons (hourly, daily, weekly).
+The project leverages time series data with weather features, building characteristics, and temporal patterns to predict energy consumption at different horizons (hourly, daily).

 ### Key Features